The Balkans – Explore The 8 Most Magical Balkan Countries!

 Belgrade, Serbia – Belgrade is the coolest kid on the Balkan block.
 This colorful capital is artistic, wild and fun, and the contrast between its new world feel and the old world architecture is quite stunning.
 Forget everything you know; Belgrade is the real city that never sleeps.
 With exciting nightlife, cool clubs and awesome music festivals, Belgrade is young at heart, while retaining some old-time glamour.

-Sarajevo, Bosnia and Herzegovina – Grand, historic and beautiful, Sarajevo is often referred to as the “Jerusalem of the Balkans” because of its extraordinary religious diversity.
+Sarajevo, Bosnia and Herzegovina – Grand, historic and beautiful, Sarajevo is often referred to as the “Jerusalem of the Balkans” because of its extraordinary religious diversity, so make sure to visit it during your travel to Europe.
 The city is stunningly beautiful, with green hills surrounding it and a flowing river running through it.
 You can walk around Sarajevo’s Old town and admire its diverse architecture or enjoy the new city’s modern vibrancy.
 Head to the Yellow Fort with some food and wine and enjoy the sunset while looking over Sarajevo from above.

 Kotor, Montenegro – This magical bay will take your breath away.
 Dramatic, medieval and naturally dazzling, Kotor is the crown jewel of the world’s bays.
 The town’s medieval architecture is striking against the natural settings – towering mountains, crystal blue water and cliffside ancient ruins.
 Kotor is serene, picturesque and captivating.
 Inside the old walls, this beauty boasts narrow cobbled streets, pretty piazzas and ancient churches.
 Don’t forget to take a deep breath, because Montenegro has an extraordinarily fresh and clean air.
 The best way to get a feel of the real Kotor is the daily market.
 Blend in with the locals for some fresh fish, piles of vegetables and local cheeses.